tipi-build/docs/10-tipi-cache.md

 ## Downloading remote build results

-With tipi `v0.0.51` you can download build results directly onto your machine without downloading the full (potentially very big) build directory.
+With tipi `v0.0.51` you can download build results directly onto your machine without downloading the full build directory.

 Assuming we have a structure like this:
 ```sh